(For current menu pricing,

 William Bent’s Buffalo Tenderloin Filet Mignon

-The most tender of all, an 8-ounce buffalo filet.
+The most tender of all, a 6-unce or 8-ounce buffalo filet.
 Served with seasonal vegetables and Fort potatoes.

 Buffalo Sirloin Steak Medallions

 A favorite of Kit Carson, who was commissioned to provide 1,000 lbs. of buffalo meat to Bent’s Fort in the 1840’s.
-Full of flavor for the hearty appetite, topped with Rosemary Bone Marrow butter, served with Chef’s Selection mashed potatoes and seasonal vegetables.
+Full of flavor for the hearty appetite, served with Chef’s Selection mashed potatoes and seasonal vegetables.

 16-ounce Buffalo Ribeye Steak